- Built to last

 Designed for a close-to-the-body feel with a four way stretch material that won’t hold you back.

 With a water resistant, yet-extremely breathable membrane and 4-way stretch, mid weight layers provide excellent warmth-to-weight ratio to keep you comfortable without weighing you down.

 Technical, versatile, lightweight, and built to last.
-The Afterburner pant brings the Eberlestock approach to a great pair of hunting pants.
-Made of 4-way stretch polyester with a DWR finish, Afterburners provide a close riding, athletic fit with a cut that gives unrestrained freedom of movement.
+Made of 4-way stretch polyester with a DWR finish, providing a close riding, athletic fit with a cut that gives unrestrained freedom of movement.

 Featuring 80gm Primaloft insulation, packable into its inside-chest pocket, breathable, and touting a superior warmth-to-weight ratio, Eberlestock cold weather gear is built to perform.